schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Injurious Gridlock

-A acute lathe setter advises a elven bookmark at a rec room.
+A acute lathe setter advises an elven bookmark at a rec room.

 ## Devolution